TheFive/osmbc/help/menu.The Blog Views.md

 ## Review

 The Review is close to the full final view (some margins may differ), but it allows to edit an article in the view itself.
 To open the editor, just click on an article.
 To save your changes, leave the editor, e.g. by clicking on the article again.
+As the click prevents using the hyperlink, you have to use the right mouseclick to open a hyperlink and test its correctness.

 ## The languages